-Annual Total Returns (for periods ended 12/31/23)
+Annual Total Returns (for periods ended 12/31/22)

-The following table shows the Fund's Retail Shares' annual returns and long-term performance (before and after taxes) and the change in value of market indexes over various periods ended December 31, 2023.
-This table shows how the Fund's performance compares to that of the MSCI US REIT Index, which is a free float-adjusted market capitalization weighted index that is comprised of equity REITs, in which the Fund invests, and the S&P 500 Index, a broad-based securities index that reflects the overall U.S. equity market.
+The following table shows the Fund's Retail Shares' annual returns and long-term performance (before and after taxes) and the change in value of broad-based market indexes over various periods ended December 31, 2022.
 The table also shows the average annual return of the Fund's Institutional Shares and R6 Shares, but it does not show after-tax returns.